taylorroberts333/taylorroberts333/README.md

 # About Me
-My name is Taylor Roberts and I am graduating from Point Loma Nazarene University in May 2023 with a Bachelors in Computer Science: Software Engineering.
-Currently I am working for Chirotouch out of their San Diego office as an Associate Software Engineer Intern.
+My name is Taylor Roberts and I graduated from Point Loma Nazarene University in May 2023 with a Bachelors in Computer Science: Software Engineering.
+Currently, I am working for Chirotouch out of their San Diego office as an Associate Software Engineer Intern.
 This past year working I've gained invaluable experience and knowledge participating as a vital contributing team member.
-When I am not working or at school you can catch me in the water surfing at the break at Sunset Cliffs!
-Please take a look around my github page and my linkedin linked below!
+When I am not working or at school, you can catch me in the water surfing at the break at Sunset Cliffs!
+Please take a look around my GitHub page and my LinkedIn linked below!

 <div id="badges">
   <a href="https://www.linkedin.com/in/taylor-roberts-a0a788202/">